If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 Roof conditions on a house

-The market for homeowners insurance in California has gotten tighter, more expensive, and more precarious in recent years as wildfires and other natural disasters have caused major insurers to raise their rates, retreat from the market all together, or cancel or non-renew policies for homeowners unexpectedly.
+The market for homeowners insurance in California has become tighter, more expensive, and more precarious in recent years, as wildfires and other natural disasters have prompted major insurers to raise their rates, withdraw from the market altogether, or unexpectedly cancel or non-renew policies for homeowners.

-This blog considers the role that roofs — and, in particular, roof decking — play in insurers’ decisions to cancel homeowners’ policies and what recourse you have under California law if you find out your policy is being cancelled or under threat of cancellation.
+This blog considers the role that roofs—and, in particular, roof decking—play in insurers’ decisions to cancel homeowners’ policies and what recourse you have under California law (as well as in other states) if you find out your policy is being cancelled or is under threat of cancellation.

 Why Are Insurance Companies Cancelling Policies in California?

-The rising rate of wildfires and other natural disasters combined with growing reconstruction costs have led major insurance insurance companies to significantly scale back the amount of business they do in California.
-Seven of the 12 biggest residential insurance companies in the state have either cut existing homeowners insurance policies or stopped selling new policies in California within the last three years.
+The rising rate of wildfires and other natural disasters, combined with growing reconstruction costs, has led major insurance companies to significantly scale back the amount of business they do in California.
+Seven of the 12 largest residential insurance companies in the state have either reduced or terminated existing homeowners insurance policies or ceased selling new policies in California within the last three years.
 This has led more homeowners than ever before to turn to the California FAIR Plan, the state’s insurer of last resort.

 Can a Home Insurance Company Make You Replace Your Roof?

-The condition of the roof of a home is integral to the overall structural integrity of the rest of the house.
-It’s not uncommon for insurers to require roof repairs as a condition of renewal for a homeowners insurance policy if the roof has been damaged or if it’s nearing the end of its lifespan.
+Yes, an insurance company can require you to replace your roof as a condition of your home insurance policy.
+The condition of a home’s roof is integral to the overall structural integrity of the rest of the house.
+It’s not uncommon for insurers to require roof repairs or a full roof replacement as a condition of renewal for a homeowners insurance policy if the roof has been damaged or if it’s nearing the end of its lifespan.
+This is especially true for older roofs, which are more susceptible to wear and tear, roof leaks, and hail or wind damage.

-However, in California there has been a significant recent increase in the number of homeowners reporting that their insurance company either threatened to cancel or wouldn’t renew their policy because of the condition of the roof.
-This places homeowners in the position of having to quickly make costly repairs or find another insurer.
+However, in California, there has been a significant recent increase in the number of homeowners reporting that their insurance companies have either threatened to cancel or refused to renew their policies due to the poor condition of their roofs.
+This places homeowners in the position of having to make costly repairs or find another insurer quickly.

 How Old Can a Roof Be Before an Insurance Company Claims It’s Too Old?

-While different roofing materials have different lifespans, most insurance companies won’t cover standard asphalt shingle roofs that are more than 20 years old.
+While different roofing materials have varying lifespans, most insurance companies do not cover standard asphalt shingle roofs that are more than 20 years old.
 However, this doesn’t mean your insurer will automatically drop you once your roof hits that age.
 As your roof ages, insurers may respond by:

 What Is Roof Decking?

-Underneath the shingles of a roof is the load-bearing structure often made of plywood called the “deck,” which provides a solid base for the shingles and other roofing components.
-When insurers are determining the condition of your roof, the age and condition of the roof deck is one of the components they will consider.
+Underneath the shingles of a roof is the load-bearing structure, often made of plywood, called the “deck,” which provides a solid base for the shingles and other roofing components.
+When insurers determine the condition of your roof, the age and condition of the roof deck are among the elements they will consider.

-The roof deck is a necessary component part of an overall roof assembly and must be considered when estimating the cost to replace a hail-damaged roof system.
-The National Roofing Contractors Association (“NRCA”) is the standard in the roofing industry for technical assistance.
-The NRCA Roofing Manual: Architectural Metal Flashing, Condensation Control and Reroofing — 2010, consists of three primary sections.
+The roof deck is a crucial component of an overall roof assembly and must be taken into account when estimating the full cost to replace a hail-damaged roof system.
+The National Roofing Contractors Association (“NRCA”) is the industry standard for technical assistance in roofing.
+The NRCA Roofing Manual: Architectural Metal Flashing, Condensation Control and Reroofing—2010, consists of three primary sections.
 Chapter Four of the Reroofing section, labeled “Roof Decks for Reroofing,” provides that:

-1. A deck, as part of a roof assembly, needs to provide structural support and be the substrate for the roof assembly;
+1. A deck, as part of a roof assembly, must provide structural support and serve as the substrate for the roof assembly.

-2. A roofing contractor must ensure that a deck’s surface condition is suitable for application of new roofing materials, including shingles;
+2. A roofing contractor must ensure that a deck’s surface condition is suitable for the application of new roofing materials, including shingles.

-3. Before applying new roofing materials, the deck should be inspected to determine that it is smooth, straight, and free of irregularities, such as significant humps or depressions; and
+3. Before applying new roofing materials, the deck should be inspected to determine that it is smooth, straight, and free of irregularities, such as significant humps or depressions.

-4. If the deck is damaged such that it is unsuitable for application of new roofing materials, then it needs to be replaced before applying such new roofing materials.
+4. If the deck is damaged to the point where it is unsuitable for the application of new roofing materials, it needs to be replaced before applying these new materials.

 When Can an Insurance Company Cancel Your Policy in California?